 - Offer to present Texas SmartScape workshops to employee groups at large local businesses.

 - Ask local homebuilders, realtors, and mortgage lenders to add the Texas SmartScape webpage link to their website, or provide a Texas SmartScape brochure and/or bookmark to new homeowners.
-(Texas SmartScape bookmarks are available for sale as part of the annual stormwater cooperative purchase.)
+(Texas SmartScape bookmarks are available as a free, printable file upon request.)

 - Participate in the regional Texas SmartScape plant sale initiative.
 (These may kick off in March but include sale dates through spring.
 Planning starts several months prior the sales [early fall], you can be added to the email list to be notified about next year's planning.